 To build Varnish on a Red Hat or CentOS system you need the following packages installed:

 As of SmartOS pkgsrc 2015Q4, install the following packages:

 pkgin in autoconf automake libedit libtool ncurses \ pcre graphviz py27-sphinx python27 gmake gcc49 \ pkg-config

 pkgin in git

 The configuration will need the dependencies above satisfied.
 Once that is taken care of:

 The configure script takes some arguments, but more likely than not you can forget about that for now, almost everything in Varnish can be tweaked with run time parameters.

 Before you install, you may want to run the test suite, make a cup of tea while it runs, it usually takes a couple of minutes:

-Don't worry if one or two tests fail, some of the tests are a bit too timing sensitive (Please tell us which so we can fix them.) but if a lot of them fails, and in particular if the b00000.vtc test fails, something is horribly wrong, and you will get nowhere without figuring out what.
+Don’t worry if one or two tests fail.
+Some of the tests are a bit too timing sensitive (Please tell us which so we can fix them).
+However, if a lot of them fail, and in particular if the b00000.vtc test fails, something is horribly wrong.
+You will get nowhere without figuring this one out.